-there were fresh markets and fish markets, where enthusiasts… er… debated the virtues of the trade.
+There were fresh markets and fish markets, where enthusiasts… er… debated the virtues of the trade.

-there were fresh, soft cheeses, lovingly molded and infused with herbs,
+There were fresh, soft cheeses, lovingly molded and infused with herbs.

-and a special shop for all manner of dried goods, presided over by the eager Ouejdi,
+And a special shop for all manner of dried goods, presided over by the eager Ouejdi,

-and a most gracious flower market, hidden away in the belly of a trader’s maze,
+The far reaches of the souk culminated in a most gracious flower market, hidden away in the belly of a trader’s maze, and blooming with confidence.

 PS: If you like what you see here on Outernotes, please subscribe to receive posts to your inbox!